Akuli/teek/docs/getting-started.rst

 .. _getting-started:

-Getting Started with Tkinder
+Getting Started with Pythotk
 ============================

-This page shows you some basic things you need to know when programming with tkinder.
+This page shows you some basic things you need to know when programming with pythotk.

 Manual Pages
 ------------

-Tkinder and tkinter are both ways to use Tk in Python.
+Pythotk and tkinter are both ways to use Tk in Python.
 Tk is a library written for a programming language called Tcl, so the official documentation of most things is written in Tcl.
-Tkinter documentation is mostly copy/pasted from Tcl's documentation, but I don't like copy/pasting stuff, so in tkinder you will need to read the Tcl documentation yourself.
-This is a good thing because copy/pasting would also mean that tkinder documentation is not updated when a new feature is added to Tk, which is a problem with tkinter's documentation.
+Tkinter documentation is mostly copy/pasted from Tcl's documentation, but I don't like copy/pasting stuff, so in pythotk you will need to read the Tcl documentation yourself.
+This is a good thing because copy/pasting would also mean that pythotk documentation is not updated when a new feature is added to Tk, which is a problem with tkinter's documentation.

-To make reading Tcl documentation easier, tkinder's documentation contains links to Tcl and Tk manual pages, like :man:`after(3tcl)` or :man:`ttk_label(3tk)`.
+To make reading Tcl documentation easier, pythotk's documentation contains links to Tcl and Tk manual pages, like :man:`after(3tcl)` or :man:`ttk_label(3tk)`.